AbhiPrasad/opentelemetry-collector-sentry-demo/README.md

 ## Setup

-Make sure you have docker installed.
+Make sure you have docker and Python3 installed.

 In another folder, clone the `opentelemetry-collector-contrib` repo.